mpsonntag/snippets/notes/gnode_docs.md

   - https://github.com/G-Node/nswineproxy

 ### ToDo
-- either shut this page down or have all 'projects' links redirect to this page e.g. www.g-node.org/projects or projects.g-node.org
+- projects.g-node.org redirects to www.g-node.org and not to this page.
-- add readthedocs links for odml and nix
+- either shut this page down or have all 'projects' links redirect to this page e.g. www.g-node.org/projects or projects.g-node.org.
-- remove dead links
+- add readthedocs links for odml and nix? -> rather have them linked from the nix or odml projects pages.

 ## G-Node Plone webpage